People wishing to work in New Zealand need to obtain a work visa before coming to New Zealand.

 Entrepreneur Work Visa

-This visa is for people who need to come to New Zealand for a specific purpose or event.
-The employer must hire you for a specific time period (defined) and you must have the skills relative to your specific purpose or event.
-Your specialist expertise must be of benefit to New Zealand without taking away opportunities from New Zealanders.
+This visa allows people to come to New Zealand for a specific purpose or event.
+The employer must employ you for a defined time period and you must possess the relevant skills.
+Your specialist skills must be of benefit to New Zealand without taking away opportunities from New Zealanders.
 For further information click here.